 - Describe the typical progression of the disability, such as the expected changes in the functional impact over time.
 If the condition is not stable, provide information on interventions (such as medications or therapy) and the anticipated or potential impact on the disability over time.
 Provide a timeline for re-evaluation where appropriate.

 - Describe any current and past accommodations, auxiliary aids, assistive devices, support services, treatments, and medications.
 Please include an evaluation of the effectiveness of such strategies where possible.
 Also specify any potential or observed side-effects of any medication or treatment.
 Note: Accommodation provided at previous institutions or in any other setting are not necessarily binding upon WSU.

 Information on how the disability currently impacts the student is integral to identifying appropriate accommodations.
 Provide clear details on how a major life activity is substantially limited by the disability, focusing on such activities which may pertain to an educational environment.
 While self-reported data is valuable, it should be substantiated and supported with less subjective methods (formal evaluation, clinical narrative, medical data, etc.) Provide a clear sense of the severity, frequency and pervasiveness of the disability.
 Any available information on the episodic nature of the disability and possible environmental triggers or stressors will help to determine appropriate accommodations and anticipate any academic impact.

 While previous accommodations may not always be appropriate to WSU or a specific course, recommendations from professionals with a history of working with the student are always helpful.
 An exhaustive list of “possible” accommodations is rarely informative; it is essential for recommended accommodations and strategies to be logically related to functional limitations.
 Include adaptive devices, assistive services, compensatory strategies, and/or collateral support services.

 Why isn't my documentation good enough?
-SSD has developed this document to help students (as well as documentation providers) answer all their documentation questions.
+Disability Services has developed this document to help students (as well as documentation providers) answer all their documentation questions.